ed-kurlyak/WARLOCK-game-remastered/README.md

 and others.

 Project Description
-This repository contains a remastered version of the WARLOCK game from Andre LaMothe's book, implemented in C++ (Visual Studio 2019) and tested on Windows 10.
+This repository contains a remastered version of the WARLOCK game from Andre' LaMothe's book, implemented in C++ (Visual Studio 2019) and tested on Windows 10.

 Key Features of the Project: